- Deserts are the driest biome. They have little vegetation and the least amount of rain.

 - Hot Deserts have many extremes.
 The have extreme heat during the day and extreme dryness.
 These deserts are also cold at night.
 When it does rain in this type of desert the ground is so hard it can’t absorb the water.
 Therefore, these deserts are known for having flash floods where the rainwater rushes through a valley, creek or even across a road.

 - The world’s largest deserts are the Sahara in North Africa, the Gobi in Mongolia and China, the Kalahari in South Africa, the Great Victoria in Australia, and the Great Sandy in Australia.

 - The deserts of North America are: The Chihuahuan, The Great Basin, The Mojave, and the Sonoran.

 - The many different kinds of cacti are the most common desert plants.
 Desert plants need to be able to collect and store water .

 - There are also many different kinds of animals that live in the desert.
 Most of these animals are nocturnal, which means they sleep during the day when the temperature is the hottest, and they hunt at night when the desert cools down.

 Download the Desert Worksheet

-This worksheet is free to download and use in the classroom to increase your Desert knowledge.Download
+Download and use this worksheet in the classroom or at home to increase your students' Desert knowledge.Download